Favorable

 The Maryland Catholic Conference offers this testimony in support of Senate Bill 359.
 The Catholic Conference is the public policy representative of the three (arch)dioceses serving Maryland, which together encompass over one million Marylanders.
 Statewide, their parishes, schools, hospitals and numerous charities combine to form our state’s second largest social service provider network, behind only our state government.
 We offer this testimony on behalf of the families of more than 50,000 students served by over 150 PreK-12 Catholic schools in Maryland.

-Senate Bill 359 would extend funding for the Therapeutic Child Care Grant Program, mandating funding from FY2027 onward.
-The purpose of the Program is to provide grants to providers that specialize in providing childcare and early childhood education to children under the age of 6 years who have developmental delays, physical disabilities, or delays in social, emotional, or behavioral functioning.
+Senate Bill 359 would extend funding for the Therapeutic Child Care Grant Program, from FY2027 through FY2029.
+The purpose of the Program is to provide grants to providers that specialize in providing child care and early childhood education to children under the age of 6 years who have developmental delays, physical disabilities, or delays in social, emotional, or behavioral functioning.
 The Conference previously supported legislation to create the Program in 2022.
 Therein, funding was only mandated through FY2025.
-This legislation would ensure the existence of and funding for the program after fiscal year 2027.
+This legislation would ensure the existence of and funding for the program for three more fiscal years.